-As reports continue to air of dog attacks attributed to pit bulls (even when the breed has not been proven, there is no better time to honor National Pit Bull Awareness Day (NPBAD).
+As reports continue to air of dog attacks attributed to pit bulls (even when the breed of the attacker has not been proven, there is no better time to honor National Pit Bull Awareness Day (NPBAD).
 Now more now than ever, we need to educate the public about faulty stereotypes and bring positive attention to the pit bull.

 National Pit Bull Awareness Day was started in 2007 by Jodi Preis of Bless the Bullys, a pit bull rescue group in Tennessee.
 An annual event that takes place on the last Saturday in October (unless Halloween falls on the last Saturday and then another date is chosen), the day is designed to restore a favorable image of the American Pit Bull Terrier.
 According to the NPBAD website, despite an overall enthusiastic reception, Preis initially received criticism for using the generic term “pit bull” in naming the nationwide event.
 The website goes on to explain that the term was deliberately chosen, recognizing that “pit bull” is the name most familiar to the public and has a negative connotation.
 Other than this criticism, National Pit Bull Awareness Day was eagerly embraced as an opportunity to “educate, change minds, and bring positive media attention to pit bulls across the country all on one day”.